- Watch Out for Holiday Gift Scams

 The holiday season is customarily a time of giving gifts, whether to your favorite charity, family members or others.
 Some gifts even provide a variety of tax benefits.

-But be wary; during the holiday season, you may receive phone calls, emails, snail mail, or appeals on social networking sites for donations for various causes.
+But be wary; during the holiday season, you may receive phone calls, texts, emails, snail mail, or appeals on social networking sites for donations for various causes.
 However, some of these appeals may come from fraudsters and not legitimate charities.
 Unfortunately, this happens every holiday season.